znsio/specmatic-documentation/faqs.md

 ### What is "Contract First"?

-Qontract, requires you to author the contract first which is then leveraged to run Provider Stubs and Contract Tests.
+Qontract requires you to author the contract first which is then leveraged to run Provider Stubs and Contract Tests.

 More on this [here](/contract_testing.html#qontract---contract-first).